What To Bring

 Alarm clock; adapters so that you can use your computer with our data projectors some of which have VGA and some of which have HDMI connections.
 Make sure you can connect to both types; adapters from home country to Ethiopian power sockets; lamps for desks / bedrooms with associated bulbs – warm light bulbs can be hard to find.

-See the Preparing Medically for full detail on everything you need to do to get medically ready to join Bingham Academy.
+See the Preparing Medically page for full detail on everything you need to do to get medically ready to join Bingham Academy.
 These are just some suggestions for household first aid.